-Cause-of-death classification-Since 1949, cause-of-death statistics have been based on the underlying cause of death which is defined as "(a) the disease or injury which initiated the train of events leading directly to death, or (b) the circumstances of the accident or violence which produced the fatal injury."
+Cause-of-death classification-Since 1949, cause-of-death statistics have been based on the underlying cause of death, which is defined as "(a) the disease or injury which initiated the train of events leading directly to death, or (b) the circumstances of the accident or violence which produced the fatal injury."11

-For a given death the underlying cause is selected from an array of conditions given in the cause-of-death section on the death certificate.
+For a given death the underlying cause is selected from an array of conditions reported in the medical certification section on the death certificate.
+This section provides a format for entering the causes of death in a sequential order.
 These conditions are translated into medical codes through use of the classification structure and selection and modification rules contained in the applicable revision of the International Classification of Diseases (ICD) published by the World Health Organization (WHO).
-Selection rules provide guidance for systematically identifying the underlying cause of death in terms of the format of reported conditions and their causal relationship.
+Selection rules provide guidance for systematically identifying the underlying cause of death.
 Modification rules are intended to improve the usefulness of mortality statistics by giving preference to certain classification categories over others and/or to consolidate two or more conditions on the certificate into a single classification category.

-As a statistical datum, the underlying cause of death is a simple, one-dimensional statistic, it is conceptually easy to understand and a well-accepted measure of mortality.
-It identifies the initiating cause of death and is therefore most useful to public health officials in developing measures to prevent the start of the chain of events leading to death The rules for coding underlying causes of death are included with the ICD as a means of standardizing classification, which contributes toward uniformity in mortality medical statistics among countries.
+As a statistical datum, the underlying cause of death is a simple, one-dimensional statistic; it is conceptually easy to understand and a well-accepted measure of mortality.
+It identifies the initiating cause of death and is therefore most useful to public health officials in developing measures to prevent the start of the chain of events leading to death.
+The rules for selecting the underlying cause of death are included with the ICD as a means of standardizing classification, which contributes toward comparability and uniformity in mortality medical statistics among countries.

-Beginning with data year 1979 the cause-of-death statistics published by the National Center for Health Statistics have been classified according to the Ninth Revision of the International Classification of Diseases (ICD-9) In addition to specifying that the Classification be used, WHO also recommends how the data should be tabulated in order to promote international comparability.
+Beginning with data year 1979 the cause-of-death sta-

+tistics published by the National Center for Health Statistics have been classified according to the Ninth Revision of the International Classification of Diseases (ICD-9).11 In addition to specifying that the Classification be used, WHO also recommends how the data should be tabulated in order to promote international comparability.
 The recommended system for tabulating data in the Ninth Revision allows countries to construct their own mortality and morbidity tabulation lists from the rubrics of the WHO Basic Tabulation List as long as rubrics from the WHO mortality and morbidity lists, respectively, are included.
 This tabulation system for the Ninth Revision is more flexible than that of the Eighth Revision in which specific lists were recommended for tabulating mortality and morbidity data.

 The Basic Tabulation List (BTL) recommended under the Ninth Revision consists of 57 two-digit rubrics that add to the "all causes" total.
 Within each two-digit rubric, up to 9 three-digit rubrics numbered from 0 to 8 are identified, but these do not add to the total of the two-digit rubric.
-The residual of each two-digit rubric, the difference between the two-digit total and the sum of its three-digit rubrics, is given the number 9.
-The WHO Mortality List, a. subset of the titles contained in the BTL, consists of 50 ru ich are a minimum for the national display of mortahty data The two-digit rubrics of ...e BTL 01 through 46 provide for the tabulation of nonviolent deaths to ICD categories 001-799.
-Rubrics relating to chapter 17 (natureof-injury causes 47 through 56) are not used by NCHS for selecting underlying cause of death, rather, preference is given to rubrics E47 through E56.
-The 57th two-digit rubric VO is the Supplementary Classification of Factors Influencing Health Status and Contact with Health Services and is not appropriate for the tabulation of mortality data.
+The two-digit rubrics of the BTL 01 through 46 provide for the tabulation of nonviolent deaths to ICD categories 001-799.
+Rubrics relating to chapter 17 (nature-of-injury causes 47 through 56) are not used by NCHS for selecting underlying cause of death; rather, preference is given to rubrics E47 through E56.
+The 57th two-digit rubric V0 is the Supplementary Classification of Factors Influencing Health Status and Contact with Health Services and is not appropriate for the tabulation of mortality data.
+The WHO Mortality List, a subset of the titles contained in the BTL, consists of 50 rubrics which are a minimum for the national display of mortality data.